-For readers new to the VCCVaccine Safety Reports, we suggest you read the previous two reports published in November 2016 and March 2016 available on our website for broader understanding of the issues is limited. discussed below.
+For readers new to the VCC Vaccine Safety Reports, we suggest you read the previous two reports published in November 2016 and March 2016 available on our website for broader understanding of the issues discussed below.

-on 2016 data in 2017, as all data from the two AEFI surveillance databases is normally published for a given year by the fall of the following year.
+We had intended to publish this Safety Report on 2016 data in 2017, as all data from the two AEFI surveillance databases is normally published for a given year by the fall of the following year.
 However an unexplained hiatus in publishing the data occurred for both databases.
 The way report data were compiled when they were tardily published had also changed.

 CAEFISS